 Blueberry & Cranberry | Type Dessert | Award of Garden Merit | Genus Vaccinium corymbosum | Duke Blueberry Plants For Sale | Buy Online

 Early Season Variety Duke - Medium to large sized Blueberries with a mildly sweet flavour.
 This attractive berry is quite firm and retains its fresh quality longer than most varieties.
 Duke blooms late but ripens early, which protects the blossoms from spring frosts.
-Bleberry Duke is one of the heaviest, most consistent producers, often yielding over 20 pounds per bush when mature.
+Blueberry Duke is one of the heaviest, most consistent producers, often yielding over 20 pounds per bush when mature.
 Duke bushes are upright growers but the branches will droop to the ground when laden with fruit.
 The foliage turns yellow-orange in the autumn.

 Receive 2% Reward Points for products purchased.